Xilinx/XRT/src/runtime_src/doc/toc/formats.rst

 and initializing key data structures in XRT userspace libraries and XRT kernel drivers.

 xclbins can also be signed.
-More information can be found in :ref:`security.rst`.
+More information can be found in :doc:`security`.

 The path to ``xclbin.h`` is ``xrt/include/xclbin.h`` inside XRT installation directory.

 XRT provides a very powerful utility, **xclbinutil** which can be used to read/write/change xclbins.
-More information can be found in the section on :ref:`xclbintools.rst`
+More information can be found in the section on :doc:`xclbintools`

 Feature ROM
 ~~~~~~~~~~~